There are many options for getting around Niseko.

 - Invest in a decent pair of snow boots or insulated gumboots.

 - An affordable alternative is a pair of snow spikes which slip easily over the sole of your normal footwear.

 The Grand Hirafu Shuttle Bus runs every 15-20mins.
-There are two bus routes, the Pension Village Line (Lower Village) and the Izumikyo Line (Izumikyo #1 and #2).
+It services between the Welcome Center, Hirafu Gondola, and the Main Village & East Village.
+There are two bus routes, the Pension Village Line (Lower & Upper Hirafu in the Main Village) and the Izumikyo Line (Izumikyo #1 and #2 - East Village).
 You can view these on the map.

-Hanazono Resort also offers a free shuttle bus.
-This covers a similar route to the Grand Hirafu shuttle and extends out to Hanazono Resort.
-They run every 20mins and the timetable coincides with lift operating times.
-The first bus should arrive around 8.20am in time for first lifts.
-The last bus will leave just after the closure of lifts, usually between 4pm and 5pm.
+Hanazono Resort also offers a free shuttle bus with 6 free shuttles buses.
+This covers a similar route to the Grand Hirafu shuttle servicing the Lower and Upper Hirafu Village and extending out to Hanazono Resort.
+The Hanazono shuttle runs every 30mins and the timetable coincides with lift operating times.
+The first bus arrives at Hanazono at 8.20am in time for first lifts at 8.30am.
+Hanazono shuttle operates daily from 7.50am to 5.10pm.

 There are several buses which operate from the Hirafu Intersection (outside Seicomart) and head into Kutchan Town.
 The local town offers larger supermarkets, snowsports stores, authentic Japanese restaurants & bars as well as the local hospital (complete with translator).

 The Niseko United Shuttle connects Hirafu to Niseko Village and Annupuri.
 Holders of a Niseko United All Mountain Hourly or Day Pass can ride the bus free of charge.
 If you do not have a pass, you can still take the bus and pay a regular fare.